Miruken-ES5/miruken/wiki/PACKAGES.md

         eval(this.imports);
     }

+If you need to import multiple names under the `imports` property, just separate them with a comma.
+Order does not matter.

 ##Exports
 Using `exports` states that *classes* defined in the closure to be available for other closures.
 Similar to imports, you need to call the `eval` to actually export the classes.